Frequently asked questions

 • managing your platforms (LinkedIn, Facebook, Instagram and X)

-• auditing your social media platforms, with targeted recommendations
+• auditing your social media platforms and providing targeted recommendations

 • developing your social media strategy